pourmand1376/hugopapermod_english/content/posts/2025/math-trigonometry-formulas-euler/index.md

 This way, any time we are locked and can't remember what the formula was, we can simply derive it.

+I have used some LLM to generate proofs.
+So, this is the only post ever I've used LLMs.
+But I had to tell.
 ### Euler's Formula
 $$e^{ix} = \cos(x) + i\sin(x)$$
 ### Expressing Sine and Cosine